-The Gaslight, formerly known also as the Commercial was once one of the oldest pubs in Jarrow and legend has it, where the body of William Jobling, one of the last men to be horribly hung and gibbeted in England, was brought to soon after he died.
+The Gaslight, known also as the Commercial was once one of the oldest pubs in Jarrow and legend has it, where the body of William Jobling, one of the last men to be horribly hung and gibbeted in England, was brought to soon after his barbaric death.

 His battered and disfigured body was then quickly buried in a secret grave by his family who wanted to prevent the authorities putting his bloodied corpse back in the cage.

-The trial and sentence unfortunately took place during a miners strike that was being ruthlessly dealt with by the authorities of the time and striking miners were being thrown out of their homes by troops and so called special constables.
+The trial and sentence unfortunately took place during a miners strike that was being ruthlessly dealt with by the authorities of the time.

 Instead of stopping to aid the Magistrate, Jobling, who naturally feared getting the blame for the attack also ran off, but was captured by police on a South shields beach a few hours later.